-A typical day of surveying uses about one-fourth of a battery’s charge, but a more extensive job or a larger pipe can use more power and shorten its overall lifespan.
+A typical day of surveying uses about one-fourth of a battery’s charge, but a more extensive job or a larger pipe can use more power and shorten its lifespan.

-Make sure to read the user manual before purchasing a camera and keep track of the amount of energy it is using so that you can know when it is time to buy another battery.
+Make sure to read the user manual before purchasing a camera and keep track of the energy it is using so that you can know when it is time to buy another battery.